 Denver: Komotodo Sushi Burrito

-If you are in Denver, Komotodo Sushi Burrito is the one restaurant you should come to.
+If you’re in Denver, Komotodo Sushi Burrito is the one restaurant you should go to.

 The restaurant offers a wide variety of sushi burritos, including the alternative brown/white rice and lettuce wrap.